 Aside from being easily trainable, dolphins are able to recognize themselves in mirrors, notice unfamiliar marks on their body in a reflection, recognize images on television, and have an impressive memory.
 Dolphins have remembered calls from a mate after a separation of over 20 years.
 The two most impressive reasons for the bottlenose dolphin’s high place on this list are truly mind-blowing.
 They have a language specific to their species that they switch to a “common language” to communicate when encountering other species of dolphin, and they have even been witnessed cooperating with other species such as humans and false killer whales to more effectively hunt!

 Orangutans come in the first place here for a very interesting reason.
 Much like chimpanzees, the orangutan is able to use tools, learn sign language, and have complex social structures that involve rituals.
-What really sets them apart is the cognitive ability to understand why a certain action is performed.
-In captivity, an orangutan was taught tool usage and the process of building a simple structure; when he was released to the wild, researchers observed that same orangutan improvising tools from what could be found and then constructing a similar structure to obtain shelter from the rain.
+What really sets them apart is the cognitive ability to understand the ‘why,’ or the reasoning behind a certain action.
+In captivity, an orangutan has learned tool usage and the process of building a simple structure.
+When researchers released him to the wild, they observed that same orangutan improvising tools from what he could find and then constructing a similar structure to obtain shelter from the rain.

 It’s no surprise that the orangutan is so smart considering that it shares over 97 percent of its DNA with humans.
 Their tool use is of the highest order when compared to other animal species.
 They can be trained to use a hammer and nails, and orangutans even learned to use a hose to siphon liquids.
 Native to Indonesia, they are sadly critically endangered due to habitat loss.